Suggested Stops Along The Mesa Arizona Fresh Foodie Trail

 www.haydenflourmills.com

-Hayden Flours Mills is an extraordinary family owned business that produces some of the world’s oldest varieties of wheat (and most flavorful) known as ancient or heritage grains.
-Located just south of the Phoenix-Mesa Gateway Airport in the Town of Queen Creek, the flour mills who name was inspired by a historic mill in nearby Tempe, are an integral part of a sprawling 1,000-acre, family-owned property that is in the midst of celebrating its 100th anniversary in business.
+Hayden Flours Mills is an extraordinary family-owned business that produces some of the world’s oldest varieties of wheat (and most flavorful), known as ancient or heritage grains.
+Located just south of the Phoenix-Mesa Gateway Airport in the Town of Queen Creek, the flour mill, whose a historic mill-inspired name in nearby Tempe, is an integral part of a sprawling 1,000-acre, family-owned property that is celebrating its 100th anniversary in business.

 Flour Mill Tours

-Although a tour of the flour mills is by appointment only, that visit is highly recommended.
-The retail store features hand cultivated heritage grains like Stone Ground Oatmeal and White Sonora Wheat Berries and more.
+Although a tour of the flour mills is by appointment only, it is highly recommended.
+The retail store features hand-cultivated heritage grains like Stone Ground Oatmeal and White Sonora Wheat Berries.
 Led by the father-daughter team of Jeff and Emma Zimmerman, Hayden Flour Mills was selected as one of the food winners from Martha Stewart’s Third Annual American Made Program in 2014.
 A year later, the business was featured in the November issue of Martha Stewart Living Magazine.

 Related: Best Half Moon Bay Pumpkin Farms To Visit This Fall